build3r/TodayILearned/stoic_lessons/lessons_2021.md

 1. Jan 01: The greatest task you have in life is to differentiate between things you can control and things which are out of your control.
      >“Grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”
 Addicts cannot change the abuse suffered in childhood”
 2. Jan 02: Education is freedom.
 We learn or read to be freer, fearless and to achieve state of peace.
 Education has a purpose that is to set a person free.
+3. Jan 03: Learn how to say **No**, especially to time consuming emotion: anger, excitement, distraction, obsession, lust.
+The more say no to thing that don't matter, the more you can say to thing that do.

-57. Feb 26: In fit of rage or passion you may take actions which you will regret.
+4. Feb 26: In fit of rage or passion you may take actions which you will regret.
 At this time try rationalize run these emotions on something else, like writing in a diary, letter etc which will give some time to reflect upon it.
-58. Feb 27: Try to be  **Indifferent** to emotions like greed, lust, passion.
+5. Feb 27: Try to be  **Indifferent** to emotions like greed, lust, passion.
 Don't let them take over you.
 As humans these emotions are natural and shunning them completely might not be possible.
-59. Feb 28: When you loose you cool it doesn't mean that all the things which you have learnt have been wasteful.
+6. Feb 28: When you loose you cool it doesn't mean that all the things which you have learnt have been wasteful.
 Its just a momentary lapse.
 Regain you composure and look forward to avoid the same mistake.
-60. Feb 29: Don't try to get too many things at once, sometimes you may have to drop few things.
+7. Feb 29: Don't try to get too many things at once, sometimes you may have to drop few things.
 ---
 61. Mar 01: To begin philosophy, you must first question your emotion, belief and even language who may seem very normal.
 62. Mar 02: To understand yourself you must accurately asses yourself.
 Things which cannot be measured cannot be improved.